alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 * `dozzle` - a nice web UI to see logs from all `docker` services
 * `watchtower` - a really handy tool to (automatically, by polling; or by webhook) detect change to the containers image and 'restart' the service, running the latest version

 I won't detail all of these services, it's just the ones I have chosen to use for my use-case.
+They are sensitive so are authwalled accordingly.

 ## Repositories

 I have two repositories:

-* `bnss` - my applications `docker-compose` files, `ansible` playbooks, `terraform` scripts, etc.
+* `bnss` - my application's `docker-compose` files, `ansible` playbooks, `terraform` scripts, etc.
+  * `docker-compose` files (one per service)
-  * `ansible` playbooks to install essential software on server, install crons, etc.
+  * `ansible` playbooks to install essential software on production server, install crons, etc.
   * `terraform` to set up S3 bucket
 * `bnss-app` - my application code
   * `Dockerfile`